 Add testimonials to your product descriptions

 All right.
-I’ve already said you should include customer testimonials on your homepage in addition to having a separate landing page.
+We’ve already said you should include customer testimonials on your homepage in addition to having a separate landing page.

 But these are not the only places on your website where you can incorporate these reviews.

 Try adding a testimonial to a product description page.
 Look at this example from Slack: